Albert0i/mariadb-vss/explain.md

 **Documentation:** [T-digest Documentation](https://redis.io/docs/latest/develop/data-types/probabilistic/t-digest/)

-### 6. Heavy Keeper
+### 6. TopK
-**Description:** Heavy Keeper is designed to identify and keep track of the most frequent items in a data stream.
+**Description:** TopK is designed to identify and keep track of the most frequent items in a data stream.
 It uses a combination of hash tables and counters to maintain a list of the top-k elements.
 This is useful for applications like detecting the most popular items in a large dataset or monitoring the most frequent queries.

 **Example:** You want to identify the most frequent search queries on your website.